 Develop and Distribute Your 2024 Calendar.
 Create and distribute a calendar outlining important dates, vacation time, pay dates, and company-observed holidays for 2024.

 Review and Update Employee Handbook.
 Review your employee handbook to make sure it is up-to-date and addresses areas, such as employment law mandates, new COVID-related policies, guidelines for remote working, privacy policies, compensation and performance reviews, social media policies, attendance, and time-off, break periods, benefits, and procedures for termination, discipline, workplace safety, and emergency procedures.

-PLEASE NOTE: This information is for general reference purposes only.
+PLEASE NOTE: This Checklist is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
+Readers should contact legal counsel for legal advice.
+This information is for general reference purposes only.
 Because laws, regulations, and filing deadlines are likely to change, please check with the appropriate organizations or government agencies for the latest information and consult your employment attorney and/or benefits advisor regarding your responsibilities.
 In addition, your business may be exempt from certain requirements and/or be subject to different requirements under the laws of your state.
-(Updated Oct.
-3, 2021)
+(Updated Sept 3, 2023)

 Contact us at (855) 667-4621 or email us at firstname.lastname@example.org